jetbrains-academy/introduction_to_python/Modules and packages/Import module/task.md

 Modules are imported from other modules using the `import` keyword and the file name without the extension `.py`.

-Let's say you wrote a script called `my_funcs.py` with a bunch of functions (`func1`, `func2` etc.).
-Now, if you want to use those in another script that in placed in the same directory, you can do `import my_funcs`.
-This does not import the names of the functions defined in `my_funcs` directly, but using the module name you can now access the functions, for example:
+Let's say you wrote a script called `my_funcs.py` with a bunch of functions (`func1`, `func2`, etc.).
+Now, if you want to use those in another script that in placed is the same directory, you can do `import my_funcs`.
+This does not import the names of the functions defined in `my_funcs` directly, but using the module name, you can now access the functions, for example:
 ```python
 my_funcs.func1()
 ```